Skip to content

 • Text entry inserts at cursor position

-• Left/Right arrows move the cursor
+• Left/Right move by grapheme cluster

 • Home/End move to start/end of input